 - You can use your ISA allowance in full for a single ISA, such as a stocks and shares ISA, paying in up to £20,000.

-- You can split your ISA allowance across multiple different ISAs, with the rule that you don’t pay in any more than £20,000 across all accounts.
+- You can split your ISA allowance across more than one ISA, with different providers, with the rule that you don’t pay in any more than £20,000 across all investment.

 Stocks and shares ISAs can include investments in: